themeselection/flyonui-docs/framework-integrations/eleventy.md

-# Set up FlyonUI with 11ty using Tailwind CSS
+# Set up FlyonUI with Tailwind CSS 11ty

 Integrate FlyonUI with 11ty and Tailwind CSS to build a modern, responsive UI, streamlining your development process with ease.